stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/rnaseq-expression-classification.md

    * Only for realignment workflow
 2. A feature count (.count.txt) file is produced for comparison to St. Jude Cloud reference data.
-   * For BAM-based and realignment workflows
+   * Only for realignment workflow
 3. A visualization for genomic features is produced.

 ### Mapping